CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

 ::

-  usage: copy_snppipeline_data.py [-h] whichData [destDirectory]
+  usage: cfsan_snp_pipeline data [-h] [--version] whichData [destDirectory]

-  Copy SNP Pipeline data to a specified directory.
+  Copy data included with the CFSAN SNP Pipeline to a specified directory.

   positional arguments:
     whichData          Which of the supplied data sets to copy.
 The choices are: